inkline/inkline.io/content/docs/components/progress.md

 ::

 ### Color Variants
 Inkline includes multiple progress styles.
-You set the wrapper `<i-progress>` background using the `color` property.
+You set the wrapper `<IProgress>` background using the `color` property.

 ::ContentTabs
 #preview